 Requests for these types of changes should go to the Registrar General of the province or territory in which you live.

-We will correct valid temporary resident documents if Canadian immigration officials have made an error in recording the information.
-If the name on your valid temporary resident document matches the passport you used for entry to Canada, your immigration records will not be amended.
+IRCC will correct valid temporary resident documents free of charge if Canadian immigration officials have made an error in recording the information when you applied for the document.

 Your valid temporary resident documents are meant to demonstrate to employers, schools, or other authorities that you are authorized to work, study, visit, or remain in Canada.
 The information contained in these documents should be the same as the information contained in your entry passport.

 Changes made to personal information after you entered Canada will not be amended on your temporary resident document.
-The information on this document should match your passport.
-If the information on your passport changes, you should apply for a new document.
+The information on this document should match the passport you used to enter Canada.
+If the information on your passport changes (for example if you are issued a new passport and need your temporary resident document to reflect the new information), you should apply for a new temporary resident document using the following applications:

-The following documents may be amended only if they are valid (have not expired):
+The following temporary resident documents may be amended only if they are valid (have not expired):

 - visitor record (IMM 1442)